Domat/Ems: Dreibündenstein

-The Dreibündenstein (Romanish: Term bel) is a marker erected at the intersection of the Three Leagues (League of God's House, the League of the Ten Jurisdictions and the Grey League) which would found the modern canton of Graubünden.
+The Dreibündenstein (Romanish: Term bel) is a marker erected at the intersection of the Three Leagues (League of God's House, the League of the Ten Jurisdictions and the Grey League) which would found the modern canton of Grisons.
 The stone is at an altitude of 2160 m on the border between the municipalities of Domat/Ems, Scheid village (now part of Tomils municipality) and Malix.
 The original stone dates from 1722, and today is in the Rätian Museum in Chur.
 In 1742, Nicolin Sererhard mentions three stones.
 The Sektion Rhätia (Rhätian Section) of the Swiss Alpine club built this 2 m tall stone marker in 1915.
 In 1970 a chair lift was added to mountain, making it easier to reach the marker.

 Heritage sites of national significance

 The Baselgia S. Gion Baptista/Church of St. John the Baptist and the Chaplutta S. Peder/Church of St. Peter are listed as Swiss heritage sites of national significance.

 The parish church of S. Gion Baptista/St. John the Baptist was built on the Tuma Turera tower.
 This large guard tower was integrated into the church from the initial construction.
 In the early 16th Century it was rebuilt in a late gothic style and the extensive wood carvings of the polyptych altars were added at that time.

 The Chaplutta S. Pieder/St. Peter was built around 800 in a Carolingian style.
 It was built on the foundation of a 7th-8th Century church, on the east side of the Tuma Casti tower.